Preface of Apostles

-Holy God, we bless thy Name for Herman, joyful north star of Christ’s Church, who came from Russia to bring the Good News of Christ’s love to thy native people in Alaska, to defend them from oppressors and to proclaim the Gospel of peace; and we pray that we may follow his example in proclaiming the Gospel; through the same Jesus Christ, who with thee and the Holy Spirit livest and reignest, one God, throughout all ages.
+Holy God, we bless thy Name for Herman, joyful North Star of Christ's Church, who didst bring the Good News of Christ's love to thy people in Alaska; and we pray that, following his example and admonition, we may love thee, God, above all; through Jesus Christ, who with thee and the Holy Spirit liveth and reigneth, throughout all ages.
 Amen.

 PRAYER (contemporary language)

-Holy God, we bless your Name for Herman, joyful north star of Christ’s Church, who came from Russia to bring the Good News of Christ’s love to your native people in Alaska, to defend them from oppressors and to proclaim the Gospel of peace; and we pray that we may follow his example in proclaiming the Gospel; through the same Jesus Christ, who with you and the Holy Spirit lives and reigns, one God, throughout all ages.
+Holy God, we bless your Name for Herman, joyful North Star of Christ's Church, who brought the Good News of Christ's love to your people in Alaska; and we pray that, following his example and admonition, we may love you, God, above all; through Jesus Christ, who with you and the Holy Spirit lives and reigns, throughout all ages.
 Amen.

 Return to Lectionary

 Last updated: 16 Sept.
 2018